-Prior to joining the Temple Law faculty, Lee was a farm worker attorney both at Colorado Legal Services and Legal Aid of North Carolina.
-She represented farm workers in employment cases, including wage and hour, civil rights, and human trafficking litigation, as well as in immigration cases for victims of crime (U visa) and human trafficking (T visa).
-She was also involved in community education, policy, and legislative advocacy on behalf of farm workers.
-Lee is best known for her work with H-2A sheepherders, an extremely vulnerable population of immigrant workers in the Western states who face egregious working conditions.
-Earlier in her career she was a staff attorney at the ACLU of Colorado, a Clifton Everett Fellow at Legal Aid of North Carolina working with immigrant victims of domestic violence and a Staff Attorney at South Brooklyn Legal Services representing low-income tenants.
+Prior to joining the Temple faculty, Lee was a farm worker attorney in Colorado and North Carolina, where she represented farm workers in wage and hour, civil rights, human trafficking, and immigration cases.
+For her work, Lee and her colleagues were awarded the Paul & Sheila Wellstone Award to Combat Human Trafficking and the Cesar Chavez Organizational Leadership Award.
+Earlier in her career she was a visiting clinical professor at the University of North Carolina at Chapel Hill, a staff attorney at the ACLU of Colorado, a Clifton Everett Fellow at Legal Aid of North Carolina, and a Staff Attorney at South Brooklyn Legal Services.
 Lee clerked for the Hon.
 Franklin Van Antwerpen in the Eastern District of Pennsylvania following her graduation from law school.